robinheghan/hugsql-postgres-async/README.md

 ## Usage

-The [HugSQL](https://github.com/layerware/hugsql) is the definetive guide.
-The only difference is that this adapter returns core.async channels, and that this adapter only works with postgres.
+The [HugSQL](https://github.com/layerware/hugsql) is the definitive guide.
+The only difference is that this adapter returns `core.async` channels and only works with postgres.

-Exceptions from the database are returned on the channel.
-Exceptions thrown by hugsql are not.
+Only exceptions from the database are returned on the channel.
+Exceptions thrown by `hugsql` are handled ... how - TBD?.